sirnotto/SpireMuse/README.md

 =====================

-## Publications
+## Publications related to Spire Muse

+Thelle, N. J. W. & Pasquier, P. (2021).
+Spire Muse: A Virtual Musical Parner for Creative Brainstorming.
+In Proceedings of New Interfaces for Musical Expression (NIME 2021).
+NYU Shanghai, June 14-18, 2021.

-If you would like to learn more about MASOM, please review the following papers:
+If you would like to learn more about the original MASOM, please review the following papers:

 MASOM V1
 - Tatar, K. & Pasquier, P. (2017).
 MASOM: A Musical Agent Architecture based on Self-Organizing Maps, Affective Computing, and Variable Markov Models.
 In Proceedings of the 5th International Workshop on Musical Metacreation (MuMe 2017).